 int[, ,] arr1 = new int[4, 2, 3];

 In c#, we can initialize arrays upon declaration.
-Following are the different ways of declaring and initializing multidimensional arrays in c# programming language.
+Following are the different ways of declaring and initializing multidimensional arrays in the c# programming language.

 // Two Dimensional Integer Array